rm1138/swaysome/README.md

 * `focus [name]`: change focus to `[name]`
 * `focus_all_outputs [name]`: change all outputs focus to `[name]`
 * `init [name]`: cycle all outputs to create a default workspace with name `[name]`
+* `normalize_workspaces_name`: rename all workspaces by it output and position.
+Useful when connected/disconnected external monitor